csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The key idea is **local consistency**.
 If we treat each variable as a node in a graph (seeLOCAL CONSISTENCY

-Figure 6.1(b)) and each binary constraint as an arc, then the process of enforcing local con- sistency in each part of the graph causes inconsistent values to be eliminated throughout the graph.
+Figure 6.1(b)) and each binary constraint as an arc, then the process of enforcing local consistency in each part of the graph causes inconsistent values to be eliminated throughout the graph.
 There are different types of local consistency, which we now cover in turn.

 **6.2.1 Node consistency**